-Meet Clark College's new Resource Coaches, who were hired through a Working Families Success Network grant announced earlier this year.
-These four coaches are available to help students continue to be successful throughout their educational journey.
+Meet Clark College's Resource Coaches who are available to help students continue to be successful throughout their educational journey.
 Each coach is available to provide one-on-one support for students to address their individual needs.

 Nicole, Transitional Studies Coach